sanidhyajadaun/CPP-Practice-Programs/README.md

 #

-16. C++ Program For Calculate A Simple Interest
+16. C++ Program For Calculate A Simple Interest.

 #

-17. C++ Program To Find Greater No. Among given Three Number
+17. C++ Program To Find Greater No. Among given Three Number.

 #

-18. C++ Program To Find The Gross Salary Of An Employee
+18. C++ Program To Find The Gross Salary Of An Employee.

 #

-19. C++ Program For Calculate Percentage Of 5 Subjects
+19. C++ Program For Calculate Percentage Of 5 Subjects.

+#

+20. C++ Program For Converting Temperature Celsius Into Fahrenheit.

+#

+21. C++ Program To Display Size Of Different Datatype.

+#

+22. C++ Program To Check Number Is Positive Or Negative.

 #